basp/linie/src/Genie/README.md

 ## credits
 * Greatly inspired by [HelloKitty/Generic.Math](https://github.com/HelloKitty/Generic.Math) which in turn builds on John Skeet's `MiscUtil` library for the expression compilation helpers.
 * `EFloat` implementation is mostly taken straight from PBRT and translated to .NET C# code.
+This uses `float` and `double` for *very precise* value since we don't have builtin support for quad precision in .NET and I did not want to depend on something exotic.